 Have you heard of "oil pulling?"
-This trend is gaining popularity, and use of avocado oil for this may be just what the dentist ordered.
-Oil pulling involves swishing a tablespoon of oil in your mouth for up to 20 minutes then spitting it out.
+This trend is gaining popularity, and the use of avocado oil for this may be just what the dentist ordered.
+Oil pulling involves swishing a tablespoon of oil in your mouth for up to 20 minutes and then spitting it out.
 This action supposedly draws out toxins in your body, primarily to improve oral health but also to improve your overall health.
 Avocado oil is a great choice for this technique because of its anti-inflammatory and gum-protective properties.

 4) Increases Nutrient Absorption

-Avocado oil's fats, when combined with other foods, increase the absorption of fat soluble vitamins, notably vitamins A, D, E, and K. Also, avocado can substantially increase the absorption of beta-carotene and lutein in foods.
+Avocado oil's fats, when combined with other foods, increase the absorption of fat-soluble vitamins, notably vitamins A, D, E, and K. Also, avocado can substantially increase the absorption of beta-carotene and lutein in foods.